 This guide will help you understand the extension process, including eligibility, fees, timelines, and recent updates.

-The H-1B visa extension and renewal processes are critical components of the U.S. immigration system, allowing U.S. employers to retain foreign workers in specialized occupations.
-An H-1B visa is typically granted for an initial period of three years.
-H-1B extension is possible after three years for an additional three years, bringing the total to six years.
+The H-1B visa extension and renewal processes allow U.S. employers to retain foreign workers in specialized occupations.
+An H-1B visa is typically granted for an initial period of three years. with extensions enabling employees to stay an additional three years, bringing the total to six years.

 To extend an H-1B visa, the process involves:

-• The employee’s maintained eligibility, including proof the employee is still working in the same specialty occupation and evidence the employer continues to require the employee’s services.
+- The employee maintained eligibility, including proof that the employee is still working in the same specialty occupation and evidence that the employer continues to require the employee’s services.

 Need support with H-1B Extensions?
 File your petition with VisaNation.